krishnaTORQUE/apphelpers/README.md

 isMobile

+> ### List of Todos

+JSON Minify

+Valid Alphabet

+Match Email

+Match Phone Number

+Is user using Proxy

 > ### Notes

 - Always Check `Log` before Install or Update.
 - Contact or create an issue if you found any bug.
 - This repository is open for Pull Request.
-- It will be helpful if you can sponsor.
+- It will be helpful, if you can **Sponsor**.

 > ## License under GNU GPL V2